xenondevs/Docs/docs/nova/addon/items/item-behaviors.md

     You can inspect the client-side version of a server-side item stack by creating a client-side copy via `/nova debug giveClientsideStack`, then run `/paper dumpitem` to print the item data in chat.

+### Item using (holding right-click)

+You can make your item usable (i.e. add a right-click-and-hold action) in two ways:

+- Add the `Consumable` component to your `baseDataComponents`
+- Change the client-side item type via `modifyClientSideItemType` to an item type that is usable, for example `minecraft:bow`, and override the server-side use duration via `modifyUseDuration`.

+??? question "How does item using work?"

+    Item using is generally controlled by the server.
+When a player sends an interaction packet, the server can decide that the player should start using an item.
+For Nova items, this will eventually call `modifyUseDuration` of your item behavior.
+You can also trigger using manually by calling `#!kotlin LivingEntity#startUsingItem(EquipmentSlot)`.

+    However, the server does not control the use animation directly.
+The use animation can only be set via the `minecraft:consumable` data component or by using a client-side item type that is hardcoded for a specific use animation, like `minecraft:bow`.
+Additionally, some item types have specialized using animations (like the zoom-in effect of `minecraft:bow`) that cannot be replicated by just the consumable component.
+Problematically, doing this will cause client-side predictions, so disabling the usability of an item (e.g. for a custom bow implementation that only works with non-standard arrows) can only be achieved by dynamically updating the item stack in such a way that the client won't predict it to be usable anymore (e.g. by changing the client-side item type or by removing the consumable component).
+This may require you to repeatedly run logic in something like `handleEquipmentTick` and update the item stack appropriately if necessary.

+While an entity is using the item `handleUseTick` is called.
+If using is aborted early, `handeUseStopped` has called.
+Otherwise, `handleUseFinished` is called and `modifyUseRemainder` can be used to override the remaining item stack.

 ### ItemBehaviorHolder and ItemBehaviorFactory